 Every local business needs to have an online presence - now more than ever.
 No longer can you just rely on word of mouth, the Yellowbook, or even just having a social media account for your customers to find you.

-So where do you start for your local SEO strategy?
+So where do you start for your local SEO marketing?

 If your site isn't mobile friendly and the visitor has to pinch to zoom to read or click, or they don't easily find what they are looking for and bounce, then that hurts your rankings.
 There are over 200 ranking factors and this is one of them.
 If users continuously come to your site and leave, then Google looks at those search terms and lowers your rankings because it looks like you aren't providing the user the answer they are looking for.